arthuranst/memoire2020/README.md

 # Memoire 2020 B3

 In progress.
-Working on ultra-visibility on Social Media.
+Working on ultra-visibility in Social Media Era.